comput3ai/c3-render-backend/c3_render_worker/README.md

 - GPU instances are kept alive for `GPU_IDLE_TIMEOUT` seconds after the last job (default: 5 minutes)
 - Workers with existing GPUs claim jobs immediately, prioritizing warm GPU instances
-- New GPU launches are delayed to allow workers with existing GPUs to claim jobs first
+- New GPU launches use random delays to avoid all workers launching GPUs simultaneously when there aren't enough running
 - A monitoring thread checks instance health regularly
 - Unhealthy instances are shut down and replaced